 Would you believe me if I told you that under this rusty, abandoned metal cap there lies the deepest hole ever dug by mankind?
-That beneath this metal seal which measures only 9 inches in diameter there are 12,262 metres (40,230 ft) of nothingness?
-You might have your doubts – but you’d be wrong.
+That beneath this metal seal, which measures only 9 inches in diameter, there are 12,262 meters (40,230 ft) of nothingness?
+You might have your doubts — but hear me out.

 A journey to the center of the Earth

 During the Cold War, the race for space took all the headlines, but the digging race was equally competitive (digging boreholes, that is).
-This is the Kola Superdeep Borehole – a project funded by the USSR and then by Russia between 1970 and 1994.
-In that period, geologists and geophysicists had only indirect evidence as to what was going on in the Earth’s crust, and superdeep boreholes provided much needed information for a better understanding of the underlying geology by direcft observation.
-Even to this day, information gathered by this project is still analyzed and interpreted.
+This is the Kola Superdeep Borehole – a project funded by the USSR and then Russia between 1970 and 1994.
+In that period, geologists and geophysicists had only indirect evidence as to what was going on in the Earth’s crust, and superdeep boreholes provided much-needed information for a better understanding of the underlying geology by utilizing direct observation.
+Even to this day, information gathered by this project is still being analyzed and interpreted.

 Granites… granites everywhere

-The first surprise they had was the lack of the so-called “basaltic layer” at about 7 km deep.
-Pretty much the best geological information about the deeper parts of the crust came from analyzing waves, and the waves suggested a discontinuity.
-Basically, they were expecting to find granites, and as they went deeper, basalts.
-But much to everybody’s surprise, when they went deeper, they found… granites.
+The first surprise they encountered was the lack of the so-called “basaltic layer” at about 7 km deep.
+Previously, the best geological information about the deeper parts of the crust came from analyzing seismic waves, and the waves suggested a discontinuity — basically, they were expecting to find granites, and as they went deeper, basalts.
+But much to everybody’s surprise, when they went deeper, they actually found… more granites.
 As it turns out, the seismic discontinuity was caused by the metamorphosis of the granites, not by basalts.

 As if that wasn’t enough, between 3 and 6 km deep, they also found water.
 By the knowledge we had back then, water simply shouldn’t have existed at those depth – and yet, there it was.
 Now we understand that even deep granites can get fractured, and those fractures can get filled with water.
 Technically speaking the water is just hydrgen and oxygem atoms squeezed out by the enormous pressures caused by the depth – and trapped in impermeable “layers” of rock.